Heinrich Beck (philologist): Biography

 Hermann Beck was born Nördlingen, Germany on 2 April 1929.
-Gaining his abitur in Munich in 1949, Beck studied German, Scandinavian and linguistics at the Ludwig Maximilian University of Munich and Reykjavík University.
-He gained his PhD in Nordic philology and Germanic studies at the Ludwig Maximilian University of Munich in 1962.
-He completed his habilitation in Germanic studies at the Ludwig Maximilian University of Munich in 1967.
+Gaining his abitur in Munich in 1949, Beck studied German, Scandinavian and linguistics at LMU Munich and Reykjavík University.
+He gained his PhD in Nordic philology and Germanic studies at LMU Munich in 1962.
+He completed his habilitation in Germanic studies at LMU Munich in 1967.

 From 1968 to 1978, Beck was Professor of Ancient German and Nordic Studies at Saarland University.
 From 1978 until his retirement in 1994, Beck was Professor of Ancient German and Nordic Studies at the University of Bonn.

 Beck specialized in the study of Germanic languages and early Germanic literature.
 He was a prominent expert on early Germanic culture.
 From 1968 to 2008, Beck was a co-editor of the second edition of Reallexikon der Germanischen Altertumskunde, to which he contributed many articles.
 He subsequently contributed significantly to Germanische Altertumskunde Online.
 Beck was awarded the Knight's Cross of the Order of the Falcon in 1988, and an honorary doctor's degree from the University of Minnesota, Minneapolis, in 2002.